turn-my-swag-on/PVS-restriction-research/README.md

 This repository demonstrates a safe, research-oriented approach to server-side visibility tracking for CS2 using SourceMod 1.12.
 The goal is to show how a server can manage spotted enemies and reduce the potential impact of radar cheats without modifying the engine or VAC.

-> ⚠️ This project is a research/demo.
-It **does not** patch the game, VAC, or bypass anti-cheat systems.

 ## Repository Contents

 ```